 The Park can play a strong role in education moving forward.
-A dedicated Education and Activation Officer role/s would provide focus on increasing utilisation of the education program, activation of the Park (including weddings and events), and support school holiday programming.
+A dedicated Education and Activation Officer role/s would provide focus on increasing utilisation of the education program, activation of the Park, and support school holiday programming.
 Education will be supported by an all-weather educational space (L-S-1 Learning Pods).